xupgit/awslabs/debug_lab.md

 1. An Eclipse launcher window will appear asking you to select a directory as workspace.
 Click on the **Browse…** button, browse to **/home/centos/sources/debug\_lab**, click **OK** twice

 ### Hardware Debugging
-#### Review the Appendix section to understand how to add ChipScope Debug bridge core.
+#### Review the Appendix-I section to understand how to add ChipScope Debug bridge core.
 It is already added in the precompiled design
 #### Run the application
 1. In the **Assistant** tab, expand **System > Run** and select **Run Configuration**
 1. Make sure that the Arguments tab shows **../binary_container_1.xclbin** entry